Private Pilot Training

 (FAA Part 61)

-Visit Sierra to see the experience
+Visit Sierra to feel and see the experience

 Reasons to get your pilot’s license: An incredible sense of accomplishment, flight seeing, efficient transportation, impress your friends and family, gain critical skills that are useful in other areas of life, the pure experience of flight and the possibility of becoming airline pilot.